Ace Access Homes Ace Access Homes

 Modular ramp: typically 2–4 hours.
 Straight stairlift: typically 3–5 hours.
 Curved stairlift: usually a full day.
 VPL: 1–2 days depending on configuration and permitting.
 We give you a specific timeline in your written proposal before any work is scheduled.

-We serve homeowners throughout Ventura, Thousand Oaks, Westlake Village, Camarillo, Pasadena, Burbank, Glendale, Los Angeles, Malibu, and Santa Barbara.
+We serve homeowners throughout Conejo Valley and Ventura County, plus the greater Los Angeles area and Santa Barbara.
+That includes Ventura, Thousand Oaks, Westlake Village, Camarillo, Pasadena, Burbank, Glendale, Los Angeles, Malibu, and Santa Barbara.
 If you're unsure whether we cover your neighborhood, call or text us and we'll confirm.

 Not sure which solution